rishirv012/openAIProject/README.md

 The file titled chat is the final, simplified working product.

-TODO: specific descriptions on how to run
+TODO: write specific descriptions on how to run